MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Application.md

 Returns: the window with ID *id*, or `undefined` if there is no window with this ID

     method get-window-by-id ( UInt $id --> N-GObject )
+    method get-window-by-id-rk (
+      UInt $id, :$child-type? --> Gnome::GObject::Object
+    )

   * UInt $id; an identifier number

+  * $child-type: This is an optional argument.
+You can specify a real type or a type as a string.
+In the latter case the type must be defined in a module which can be found by the Raku require call.

 get-windows
 -----------